helloworld116/Cement-Fine-butler/Pods/SWTableViewCell/README.md

 ##Contributing
-Use [Github issues](https://github.com/cewendel/tlog/issues) to track bugs and feature requests.
+Use [Github issues](https://github.com/cewendel/SWTableViewCell/issues) to track bugs and feature requests.

+I'm really busy in college and not actively working on this, so pull requests would be greatly appreciated.

 ##Contact